 You can catch a bus that will take you either right outside or very close to practically every popular tourist site in Rome, while the metro also leads to a handful of the most notable spots.

 The Colosseum has a metro station, Colosseo, which is on Line B, as well as a tram stop (lines 3 or 8) and several buses that arrive just outside (including 38, 75, 175, and 271).
 This is also the best way to get to the Roman Forum and Monti neighborhood.

 To get to the Vatican, you can catch metro Line A to Ottaviano or, again, several buses, including 62, 64, and 81.
 There is also an overground train that stops at the nearby train station, St Pietro, but this would be more useful for people traveling in from Civitavecchia.

 Many of the other sites in Rome are very close to one another – the Pantheon, Trevi Fountain, and even the Spanish Steps are within easy walking distance of each other.
 You can catch metro Line A to Spagna station for the steps and walk down to the others from there.
 A few buses that stop near the Pantheon are 51, 60, and 62, but you should check an app for the best option.

 Keep an eye out for the bus 40 Express, which is a special bus for tourists going through most of the famous sights:

-Vatican area and St.Peter’s Basilica – stop Borgo Sant’Angelo (beginning/end of line)
+- Vatican area and St.Peter’s Basilica – stop Borgo Sant’Angelo (beginning/end of the line)

 Sometimes it’s better to walk if places are close to one another.
 Equally, if you’re hoping to avoid crowds – for example, if you’re going from the Colosseum to the Spanish Steps – public transport will allow you to skip the busy streets.